raystack/dagger/docs/guides/create_udf.md

 - Create a UDF on this repo and raise a PR for the same.
 Also please add the registered function to the [list of udfs doc][update link].

+- In case you have some specific use-cases for UDFs, you can use it without adding it to `dagger-functions`.
+You can register the UDFs in a similar class like the [`UDFFactory`](https://github.com/odpf/dagger/blob/main/dagger-common/src/main/java/io/odpf/dagger/common/udfs/UdfFactory.java) and add it to the classpath of Dagger.
+Configure the fully qualified Factory class in `FUNCTION_FACTORY_CLASSES` parameter and you will be able to use the desired UDF in your query.

 In the subsequent release of the dagger, your functions should be useable in the query.